Classify AI systems and generate compliance evidence in one guided flow.

 System registry

-Every AI system your organisation deploys, with its risk classification, owner, and conformity status – in one searchable register.
+Every AI system, risk classification, owner, and conformity status in one searchable register.

 Change tracking